Heliostat in der Sonne

 H2Loop

-Quasi-closed heliostat field control of a multi-chamber reactor for solar hydrogen production
+Quasi-closed-loop heliostat field control of a multi-chamber reactor for solar hydrogen production

-Project Start: October 2018
+Project start: October 2018

 • Hilger GmbH